Email accessibility and standards are not exactly the talk of the town. However, they are important and do need to be reviewed.

 Communicating with voice, maybe the people have, and with the rising popularity of stand-alone devices, the use of voice commands is ever-present.

 Siri has since dropped usage percentages over the last few years but, is still the most prolific digital assistant in recent years.

-If asked nicely, Alexa is able to read the HTML version of any email, as long as the inbox is connected of course.
+If asked nicely, Alexa can read the HTML version of any email, as long as the inbox is connected, of course.
 However, any content in the email (such as blocks or content only for desktop/mobile), can be seen by Alexa and she will have no problem reading all of that hidden content but, will be kind enough to ignore any HTML comments, <!– example –>, that have been made.

 Auditory Call to Action (CTA)

 Both Siri and Alexa finish an email with a question… ‘How would you like to reply?’.
 This is a type of auditory CTA prompting the user for an action.

 The benefit of having an auditory CTA is that is can be used in many different ways, thus encouraging email engagement even before a user has also opened your email.